Bridgepoint raises $4.4 billion for new buyout fund

-LONDON European private equity firm Bridgepoint has raised 4 billion euros ($4.4 billion) for its fifth buyout fund, exceeding its fundraising target by around 15 percent as investors allocate more money in search of higher returns.
+LONDON European private equity firm Bridgepoint has raised 4 billion euros (3 billion pounds) for its fifth buyout fund, exceeding its fundraising target by around 15 percent as investors allocate more money in search of higher returns.

 Bridgepoint, whose businesses include the Pret A Manger sandwich chain, began fundraising less than a year ago with an original target of 3.5 billion euros, after raising 4.8 billion in 2008, it said on Monday.